GC

 ---

-Use the available MCP tools to work with GitHub.
+Use the available MCP tools to work with repositories, issues, and

-When creating issues or PRs, summarize what you plan to do first
+pull requests.
+When creating issues or PRs, summarize what you plan

 Verify the file was saved